 Being such a fruitful soil for tech initiatives, Ukraine offers a well-balanced quality/value ratio which attracts the world's tech giants.

-IT in Ukraine counts 110 R&D centers of global tech giants including Microsoft, Samsung Electronics, Apple, Skype, IBM, Boeing, Ericsson, Siemens, Oracle, Magento, and Wargaming, just to name a few.
+Ukraine also boasts more than 110 remote development centers, including Microsoft, Samsung Electronics, Apple, Skype, IBM, Boeing, Ericsson, Siemens, Oracle, Magento, and Wargaming, just to name a few.

-Google purchased Viewdle, a facial recognition company, Snapchat has acquired Looksery, a real-time facial modification app, and Oracle has bought Maxymiser, a Ukrainian provider of cloud-based software for marketers.
+Several of the top tech companies have acquired Ukrainian tech startups.
+Google has purchased Viewdle, a facial recognition company, Snapchat has acquired Looksery, a real-time facial modification app, and Oracle has bought Maxymiser, a Ukrainian provider of cloud-based software for marketers.

-Additionally, Kyiv, Ukraine’s capital and major tech hub, has more investors than Warsaw, Vienna, Oslo, and Copenhagen (7).
+Additionally, Kyiv, Ukraine’s capital and one of the country’s major tech hubs, has more investors than Warsaw, Vienna, Oslo, and Copenhagen

-Ukraine's IT specialists have built strong business relationships with clients from major European hotbeds with venture capital funds such as the UK, Germany, the Netherlands, etc.
+Ukraine's IT specialists have built strong business relationships with clients from major European countries with venture capital funds such as the UK, Germany, the Netherlands, etc.

 4. Ukraine’s IT Industry Is the #1 Employment Destination